antonrh/anydi/docs/usage.md

 ## Providers

 Providers are the backbone of `PyxDI`.
 A provider is a function or a class that returns an instance of a specific type.
-Once a provider is registered with `PyxDI`, it can be used to resolve dependencies throughout the application.
+Once a provider is registered with `Container`, it can be used to resolve dependencies throughout the application.

 ### Registering Providers